SATYADUTTMS435/Digital-VLSI-SoC-Design-and-Planning/WEEK_01/02_Chip_Floorplanning/README.md

 ## 1. Die Area

-The **Die** is the complete piece of silicon obtained after the wafer fabrication process.
-It represents the total physical chip that will eventually be packaged and used in electronic systems.
+The **Die** is the complete silicon chip obtained after the wafer fabrication process.
+It represents the total physical area available for implementing the integrated circuit.

 The die consists of several regions, including: